appvia/terranetes/docs/terraform-controller/index.md

 ---
 import Features from '@site/src/components/ControllerFeatures';

-# Terraform Controller
+# What is Terranetes?

-Terraform controller manages the life-cycle of terraform resources defined and built inside Kubernetes.
+The terranetes controller manages the life-cycle of terraform resources defined and built inside Kubernetes.
 This allows teams running workloads inside the cluster to self-serve application dependencies and reuse the wealth of terraform modules already written.

 The controller also comes bundled with a number of technical controls to enable platform teams to push the feature without compromising the standards and best practices required in the organization.